+- A What Is a Museum?

 - B The National Standards Taskforce

 - C Key Acronyms

 - D Glossary

 - E Resources

 - F Provide Feedback

 APPENDIX A WHAT IS A MUSEUM?

 The Museums Australia Constitution (2002) defines a 'museum' as an institution with the following characteristics: